-Any region wishing to modify its defined boundary should bring that request to the attention of the Travel Oregon CEO.
+Any region wishing to modify its defined boundary should bring that request to the attention of the Travel Oregon CEO, and RCTP staff.
 Regions are encouraged to have agreement among all parties involved in the proposed regional boundary modification prior to bringing the request to Travel Oregon.